Colostomy: Adjusting to Your Body

 You may have some concerns about how a colostomy will affect your sexuality.
 This is normal.
 Talk with your WOC nurse about fears you may have.
 He or she can offer help and advice.
 Also, share your feelings with your partner.
 People with colostomies still have sex.
 They also date, marry, and have children.
 Below are some tips:

 Give yourself time.
 Wait until you feel well and relaxed.
 Until you are ready, you can express love in other ways, such as hugging, kissing, and caressing.

 Empty your pouch before you have sex.
 You may want to wear a pouch cover or a shirt over the pouch.
 Or you might tuck the pouch under a soft belt or inside underwear with an open crotch.

 Don't put anything in the stoma during sex.

 Talking with another person who has had a colostomy can help, too.
 Members of the UOAA are glad to answer questions and talk with you about any concerns you have.

 For loved ones

 The person you love has not changed because he or she has a colostomy.
 But it may take time for your loved one to adjust.
-He or she may be depressed or withdrawn at first.
-Do your best to support your loved one as he or she gets used to having a colostomy.
+They may be depressed or withdrawn at first.
+Do your best to support your loved one as they get used to having a colostomy.
 Your loved one may also want help caring for the colostomy at first.
 A WOC nurse or other healthcare provider can show you what to do.
 If you have questions or concerns, you can talk with someone from the United Ostomy Associations of America (UOAA).
 The UOAA is a support group for people with ostomies.